Skip to main content

 Classic clinical method.
 Uses steeper height scaling than Devine.
 Tends to give slightly higher targets, especially for taller individuals.

 All formulas calculate ideal body weight based on height and gender only.
 This calculator adds body frame size (±10%) and averages all four results for a more balanced target.
-The BMI range uses the WHO healthy range (18.5–24.9) for your height.
+The BMI range is age-adjusted per WHO guidelines - wider ranges for adults 40+ and seniors 60+.

 Quick Unit Converter